Rosehip1248/Trivia/README.md

             "trivia_questions.txt" and this tells the main program where you would like a newline character to be placed (a good             rule of thumb is a newline character every 10-12 words).
 - The structure of the file "trivia_hscores.txt" is as follows:
           - Each player has a score block which consists of 2 lines, the first line is the player's name and the second is that              player's score.

+This is built on the example about reading from plain text files in the text book "Python Programming Third Edition For The Absolute Beginnger" by Michael Dawson.